riek-lt/hereford/README.md

 Note to jumping: This works by inputting the number of the order it appears in the schedule.
 For example:
 ![](docs/scheduleexample.png)
 Note that the first run is #0.

+## Future features
+- A more fleshed out GUI
+-

 ## Credits
 This program was made by [Riek-lt](https://twitter.com/riek_lt)